influxdata/flux/docs/SPEC.md

 A function produces side effects when it is explicitly declared to have side effects or when it calls a function that itself produces side effects.

+## Package initialization

+Packages are initialized in the following order:

+1. All imported packages are initialized and assigned to their package identifier.
+2. All option declarations are evaluated and assigned regardless of order.
+An option cannot have dependencies on any other options assigned in the same package block.
+3. All variable declarations are evaluated and assigned regardless of order.
+A variable cannot have a direct or indirect dependency on itself.
+4. Any package side effects are evaluated.

+A package will only be initialized once across all file blocks and across all packages blocks regardless of how many times it is imported.

+Initializing imported packages must be deterministic.
+Specifically after all imported packages are initialized, each option must be assigned the same value.
+Packages imported in the same file block are initialized in declaration order.
+Packages imported across different file blocks have no known order.
+When a set of imports modify the same option, they must be ordered by placing them in the same file block.

 ## Built-ins